 Communicate: To wrap up our case study, we’ll develop our first “data product” and share our analyses and findings by creating our first web page using Markdown.

 Change Idea: Having developed a webpage using Markdown, share your findings with the colleagues.
 The page will include interactive plots and a detailed explanation of the analysis process, serving as a case study for other educators in your school.
-Present your findings at a staff meeting, advocating for a broader adoption of data-driven strategies across curriculums.
+Present your findings at a staff meeting, advocating for a broader adoption of data-driven strategies across curricula.

-1. PREPARE
+1. PREPARE (Module 1)

 This case study is guided by a well-cited publication from two authors that have made numerous contributions to the field of Learning Analytics over the years.
 This article is focused on “early warning systems” in higher education, and where adoption of learning management systems (LMS) like Moodle and Canvas gained a quicker foothold.